tgregory98/Mechanical-schema-conceptualisation/README.md

 2. **SCHEMA:** The next stage of the process, which populates the graph with metadata, computes similarity scores, performs entity recognition, and finally abstracts the structure.

 	- Populating `etl` nodes from previous stage with `meta` nodes
+	- (Work-in-progress) Entity resolution
-	- (Work-in-progress) Computing an pairwise similarity score matrix based of the `meta` nodes, aggregated from:
+		- Computing an pairwise similarity score matrix based of the `meta` nodes, aggregated from:
 			- a structural similarity matrix (taking a very contextual approach)
 			- a inherent similarity matrix (a standard approach)
-	- (Work-in-progress) Multidimensional scaling (MDS) of `etl' nodes
+		- Multidimensional scaling (MDS) of `etl' nodes
-	- (Work-in-progress) Unsupervised K-means clustering based off this MDS embedding
+		- Unsupervised K-means clustering based off this MDS embedding
-	- (Work-in-progress) Deduplication based off similarity matrix and clustering
+		- Deduplication based off similarity matrix and clustering
 	- (Work-in-progress) Abstracting the graph by removing very contextual nodes

-   The interesting maths comes in with the computation of the structural similarity matrix, so I will explain it here.
+   The interesting maths comes in with the computation of the structural similarity matrix as part of the entity resolution, so I will explain it here.
 Once this is complete and working with arbitrary hyperparameters, I may train this with a machine learning model.

    > ![](https://latex.codecogs.com/gif.latex?%5Cinline%20%5C%5C%20%5Ctext%7BLet%20%24G%3D%28V%2CE%29%24%20be%20a%20graph%20where%20%24V%3DV%28G%29%2CE%3DE%28G%29%24%2C%7D%5C%5C%20%5Ctext%7B%24N%2CM%24%20be%20the%20sets%20of%20%27etl%27%20and%20%27meta%27%20nodes%20respectively%2C%20where%20%24N%5Ccup%20M%3DV%28G%29%24%7D%5C%5C%20%5Ctext%7B%28%24N%24%20stands%20for%20%5Cunderline%7Bnewly%7D%20generated%20nodes%2C%20and%20%24M%24%20stands%20for%20%5Cunderline%7Bmeta%7D%20nodes%29.%7D%5C%5C%20%5Ctext%7BLet%20%24n%5Cin%20N%2Cm%5Cin%20M%24%20be%20singular%20%27etl%27%20and%20%27meta%27%20nodes%20respectively%2C%7D%5C%5C%20%24p_m%3D%28%5Ctext%7B%5C%23%20etl%20nodes%20parent%20to%20%24m%24%7D%29%2Cc_m%3D%28%5Ctext%7B%5C%23%20etl%20nodes%20child%20to%20%24m%24%7D%29%2Cn%3D%5Ctext%7B%28%5C%23%20etl%20nodes%20in%20total%29%7D.%5C%5C%20%5Ctext%7BFinally%20let%20%24%5Clambda_p%2C%5Clambda_c%5Cin%5Cmathbb%7BR%7D%24%20be%20hyperparameters.%7D)